iossifovlab/snakeobjects/documentation/introduction.rst

         :type \*args: list[str]

-The run function usually obtains the location of the project meta data through ``project.parameters``, loads the meta data, and uses it to create the corresponding object graph using the :py:meth:`~snakeobjects.ObjectGraph.add` method to add object to the ``OG``.
+The :py:func:`run` function usually obtains the location of the project meta data through ``project.parameters``, loads the meta data, and uses it to create the corresponding object graph using the :py:meth:`~snakeobjects.ObjectGraph.add` method to add object to the ``OG``.